project-zot/project-zot.github.io/docs/articles/authn-authz.md

 # User Authentication and Authorization with zot

-> A robust set of authentication/authorization options are supported:
+> :point_right: A robust set of authentication/authorization options are supported:
 >
 > -   Authentication
 >